Rock of Love with Bret Michaels season 1: Talk Dirty To Me

 Another party starts at the house.
 Erin mentions that she had a boyfriend and was supposed to get married this year.
 Some women begin an impromptu musical jam and then a live music stripper show.
 Lacey pulls Jes into the pool, which infuriates Jes.
 Lacey argues with Dallas about the treatment and rights of animals.

 The women participate in a phone sex competition.
 Bret is hooked up to a penile plethysmograph, a device that measures the blood flow to the penis.
 Rodeo, Erin, and Lacey rate the best results and win a date with Bret.
 Faith, Tiffany, and Tamara rate the worst results.
 The date is a trip to Jim Henson Studios, where the women record parts to complete a song Bret is recording with producer Don Was.
 Erin seems to connect the most with Bret using her sexual moans to seduce him.

 Back at the house Brandi C. argues with Erin.
 Erin comments on Brandi C.'s "meth-scratched face," which Brandi C. says is actually the result of a car accident.
 Brandi C. complains to Bret about the incident.

 Heather tells Bret that Erin is engaged and is supposed to be married soon.
-Erin explains to Bret that she WAS engaged.
+Erin explains to Bret that she was previously engaged.
 Erin and Heather then argue in front of Bret, pissing him off.

 At elimination Rodeo once again receives the first pass.
 Erin gets the last pass.
 Tawny, Tamara, Faith, and Tiffany are eliminated.